Here are the main key takeaways in case you’re in a hurry:

 If you identify that puddle as gasoline, please – please – switch your engine off and call for breakdown assistance.
 You’ll need to get your car carried or towed to a nearby mechanic.
 The problem can most likely be addressed very quickly – probably within a few hours, maximum.

-Apologies if it’s not the update you expected, but it’s definitely necessary.
-Every other plan is just excessively hazardous for you, your riders, and fellow drivers.
+Apologies if it’s not the update you expected, but it’s certainly necessary.
+Every other plan is just overly dangerous for you, your riders, and fellow drivers.

 A gas leak isn’t dangerous to your engine’s health (the possibility of a vehicle fire aside).
-Once the problem’s fixed and you’re back on the road, your car should be back to its happy, healthy self.
+Once the problem’s fixed and you’re back on the road, your car should be back to its cheerful, sturdy self.